 Tips on Effective Vertical Video Content, Courtesy of Instagram

-Although some purists still insist that landscape is the only acceptable format, the numbers show that vertical video is finding widespread acceptance-- and it may be worth including in video content marketing strategy.
+Although some purists still insist that landscape is the only acceptable format, the numbers show that vertical video is finding widespread acceptance-- and it may be worth including in your video content marketing strategy.

-Thanks to the vertical formats of platforms like Snapchat, which made a big push with it’s “3V video advertising”, the style has been popularized.
+Thanks to the vertical formats of platforms like Snapchat, which made a big push with it’s “3V video advertising”, the style has been popularised.
 Younger audiences in particular are still very attuned to Snapchat as a trendsetting platform-- which is important to note, given that usage trends among younger audiences tend to flow through.